 Each installation is unique to the property so it is not possible to give details to suit every setting.
-The installation must comply with Building Regulations[†] and be made using "best practice" construction methods[‡].
+The installation must comply with Building Regulations † and be made using best practice construction methods.

 Many fireplace openings have a supporting lintel.
 Do not remove without supporting the remaining structure of the building.
-Do not support the structure or the flue system with the appliance.
+Do not support the structure with the flue system or the appliance.